 Why Traditional Offshoring is No More Viable to Meet the Current Demands

 However, the current needs in the financial domain are multidimensional.
 So far, outsourcing in the financial sector was mostly involved in offering discrete services.
 Banks were likely to subcontract their tier-1 helpdesk or any non-IT task like data entry or document scanning.
 With traditional outsourcing to any external provider, banks can address specific business needs.
-For example, Know-Your-Customer (KYC) Registry launched by SWIFT, back in 2014, which has addressed the liability of banks’ KYC compliance regulations through cost mutualisation.
+For example, the Know-Your-Customer (KYC) Registry launched by SWIFT, back in 2014, which has addressed the liability of banks’ KYC compliance regulations through cost mutualisation.

 Secondly, IT and business process outsourcing (ITO and BPO) offerings have converged in recent times.
 The objective is to offer a synchronised solution in a cost-efficient manner.
 Today, when the providers are offering full-stack solutions, traditional outsourcing addressing specific is no more a viable option.

 In the current scenario, when a rapid remote transformation has become a survival strategy, handling client service, risk management, liquidity, and cost pressures in a completely new ecosystem arrived as a challenge.
-Even if some key areas of banking process is outsourced to different specialized providers, it involved the risk of exposing your business-sensitive data to several third party entities.
+Even if some key areas of the banking process is outsourced to different specialized providers, it involved the risk of exposing your business-sensitive data to several third party entities.

-Precisely, cost management has been the primary driver of the outsourcing decision in the financial domain.
+Precisely, cost management has been the primary driver of outsourcing decision in the financial domain.
 It’s still been so.
 But, financial firms are now looking for the specialized knowledge suite at scale to solve complex problems alongside cost efficiency.
-Today, when cybersecurity threats are at its peak and a series of complexities are already on the scene, use of a traditional, cost-focused BPO stands inarguably suboptimal in this sector.
+Today, when cybersecurity threats are at their peak and a series of complexities are already on the scene, the use of a traditional, cost-focused BPO stands inarguably suboptimal in this sector.

 Are Managed Service a Strategic Solution